Teminix/nodejs-express-logger/README.md

 # nodejs-express-logger
-A simple logger middleware for nodeJS express Framework API
+A simple logger middleware for nodeJS express Framework API.

 ## Setup:
 Download the logger.js and file, place in the desired directory and note down the path since you would require it.